 Three clones from transfers 8,16, and 40 from three independent populations under tetracycline treatment were newly sequenced.
 These together with the previously published genomes from transfer 80 [7] were analysed to assess the order of mutations within each population.
 Construction of phylogenies based on the presence or absence of mutations shows that there was considerable within-population diversity across all three populations (Fig. 1, for methods see Supplementary Information).
 The accumulation of short branches at the base of the trees suggests divergence during the early stages of evolution.
 Subsequently, a single lineage appears to dominate population T4, arising early within the experiment, suggestive of the stepwise acquisition of beneficial mutations with subsequent selective sweeps within this lineage.
 Likewise, in population AT2 a single lineage dominated by transfer 16 but was superseded by a second lineage that appears to have diverged earlier in time.
 Whereas, in population AT5 the phylogeny has deeper branching, indicating that different mutations emerged in parallel and lineages coexisted for a longer duration than observed in the T4 or AT2.

 In the original study a single clone was sequenced from the end point transfer (transfer 80) from each population.
 Adaptive mutations were identified as those showing parallel evolution in multiple replicate populations within tetracycline treatments, which is strong evidence that mutations at these loci were the targets of natural selection [7].
 Hereafter we focus our analysis on this subset of mutated loci.
 Across all three populations, the order in which these parallel mutations were acquired was shared.
 The first parallel mutation gained was the loss of function of the outer membrane porin ompF via the acquisition of an IS element at transfer 16 (Fig. 2).
 Many classes of antibiotics, including tetracycline, cross the outer membrane of gram-negative bacteria via outer membrane porin proteins including OmpF [9, 10].
 Loss of function of the ompF gene reduces membrane permeability and is associated with resistance phenotypes in clinical isolates of E. coli [11].
-Clones isolated from transfer 16 had significantly increased resistance to tetracycline when compared to those from transfer 8 or the ancestral strain (Fig. 1 and Fig. S3, Post-hoc Tukey Tests: Anc(RK2):Transfer 16 all p < 0.05, see Table S2 for ANOVA tables)By transfer 16 all clones also had a significantly reduced lag phase compared to the ancestral strain (Fig. S4, Post-hoc Tukey Tests: Anc(RK2):Transfer 16 all p < 0.05, see Table S3 for ANOVA tables).
+Clones isolated from transfer 16 had significantly increased resistance to tetracycline when compared to those from transfer 8 or the ancestral strain (Fig. 1 and Fig. S3, Post-hoc Tukey Tests: Anc(RK2):Transfer 16 all p < 0.05, see Table S2 for ANOVA tables) with this increase being significantly associated with mutations within the ompF gene (Approximative [Monte Carlo] Pearson Chi-squared, χ2 = 30, p < 0.01, Bonferroni corrected).
+By transfer 16 all clones also had a significantly reduced lag phase compared to the ancestral strain (Fig. S4, Post-hoc Tukey Tests: Anc(RK2):Transfer 16 all p < 0.05, see Table S3 for ANOVA tables).
 IS elements were observed within all subsequent time points, however, only population T4 maintained the same IS element within ompF throughout the experiment.
 Populations AT2 and AT5 had multiple different IS elements within the ompF loci (Fig. 2).
 These results suggest that the loss of function of OmpF could evolve independently multiple times within a single population.
 Similar MIC values among these independent lineages suggest that these mutations had equivalent functional consequences (Fig. S3).